 This morning we stop at Jökulsárlón, a glacial lagoon filled with floating icebergs, and we explore the extraordinary sight; we may see seals swimming in the arctic waters.
 You can walk on the black sandy beach where large icebergs get stranded.
 Enjoy a boat trip on the lagoon (May - Sep only).
 We then travel along the southern part of the glacier Vatnajökull and spend time at Europe's largest national park, which has Iceland's highest mountains, an alpine environment, and Europe's largest glacier.

 A beautiful drive with many natural wonders awaits as we head across the Eldhraun lava field, across the sandy desert of the south coast, overlooked by mountainous cliffs, glaciers and waterfalls.
 We stroll along the black lava beach of Reynisfjara near Vík.
 In the small village of Skógar, there is Skógafoss waterfall which is 60m high and one of the most impressive waterfalls in the country.
+Next stop is at the Skógar Folk Museum, once of Iceland's finest museums, with its turf houses, assemblage of traditions and territorial relics on display.
 We continue to the high but narrow Seljalandsfoss waterfall which plunges over the mountain.
 There is an interesting trail that goes behind the fall – if you are prepared to get wet!
-Further west, we stop at the Hvolsvollur Lava Exhibition and learn about geology and volcanoes in Iceland.
 Overnight at Hotel Eyjafjallajökull, Stracta Hotel Hella or similar.

 We explore classics today as we travel the route of the Golden Circle sights.
 We start the day at Friðheimar, where you will meet small and charming Icelandic horses and learn about their special qualities and history, and visit a geothermal greenhouse.
 Later, we see steam from the Geysir geothermal fields as we arrive.
 There is a variety of hot springs and bubbling pools here - the original geyser is now dormant but has been replaced by Strokkur 'the Churn' which erupts at 5-10 minute intervals.
 We continue to Gullfoss, 'the Golden Falls', which is a double waterfall that tumbles 34m into the Hvítá River and is a truly glorious sight.
 We then travel inland to Thingvellir National Park, a UNESCO World Heritage site.
 On our return to Reykjavík, enjoy a short city tour to show you the highlights of the world's northern-most capital.
 Overnight in Reykjavik at Icelandair Hotel Natura or similar.
 From September to mid-April optional Northern Lights evening tours can be booked at the lobby of your hotel, should weather conditions be favourable.
 Purchased locally only.